What Does “Other Snapchatters” Mean?

 The person showing up on your story viewer list as “Other Snapchatters” could have blocked you after viewing your story.
 It really has you questioning your post, doesn’t it?
 Before jumping to conclusions, however, let’s ensure that the user has indeed blocked you on the platform.
 These three methods will help you get to the bottom of things.

-- Open Snapchat and press the magnifying glass icon in the top left corner of the screen.
+- Open Snapchat and press the Search icon (magnifying lens) in the top left corner of the screen.

 - Type in the username of the person you’re looking for.